• A SYSTEM

 Section image

 "The initial phase involved conducting comprehensive entrepreneur surveys across various sectors in our region.
-This process revealed the diverse landscape of entrepreneurial aspirations and existing business challenge.
+This process revealed the diverse landscape of aspirations and business challenges.
+Entrepreneur identification emerged as both - an art and a science.
+It required understanding the potential that each individual, like Rita who has a poultry farm, possessed"

 SeSTA, West Tripura